ml4ai/automates/documentation/reports/m1_architecture_report/GrFN_specification_v0.1.md

         "name" : <variable_name>
         "domain" : <variable_domain_type>

-The purpose of the list of `<variable_spec>`\'s in the
+The purpose of the list of `<variable_spec>`\'s in the \<grfn\_spec\>
-\<dbn\_json\_spec\> \"variables\" attribute value is to list all of the variables defined within the code we are analyzing, and associate each with their domain type.
+\"variables\" attribute value is to list all of the variables defined within the code we are analyzing, and associate each with their domain type.
 This list should include all variables whose values get updated by computation, and will be derived from variables that are explicitly asserted in source code, such as those used for explicit value assignment or used as loop indices, and other variables that program analysis may introduce (infer) as part of analyzing conditionals.

 ### Variable value domain